tonytw1/squirrel-detector/README.md

 As it trains TensorFlow periodically drops check points.
 These represent the current parameter settings for the model.
-Training is about finding the model parameters which fit the data.
+Training is about finding the model parameters which best fit the data.

 ![Check points](checkpoints.png)